AlmightyMek/Genie/README.md

 # Genie

-Scripts that use Genie package
+Scripts that use the Genie package from PyATS